 3. It's all in the details

-This all-white bathroom scheme is given a super luxe look, thanks to the tall bath, modern, wall-mounted taps, brass details and large walk-in shower enclosure.
+This all-white, minimalist bathroom scheme is given a super luxe look, thanks to the tall bath, modern, wall-mounted taps, brass details and large walk-in shower enclosure.
 A flatweave runner adds some soft texture.

 Herringbone tiles end in a jagged zig-zag instead of a straight line, creating a funky edge to this white bathroom.
 The double sink (opens in new tab) is also a striking design element.